A Dallas Paternity Lawyer to Protect Your Parental Rights

 - Step Parent – When the mother or father legally weds a new spouse who is not biologically related to the child.
 It is not uncommon for step parents to adopt their stepchildren.

-GoransonBain has a wealth of experience helping clients prove or disprove claims of paternity — both with and without resorting to litigation.
-We have more than 25 years of experience working in family law.
+GoransonBain Ausley has a wealth of experience helping clients prove or disprove claims of paternity — both with and without resorting to litigation.
+We have more than 30 years of experience working in family law.
 With a little help from modern tests we can help hold the father or mother of your child legally responsible for contributing financially.
-If you are an unmarried parent trying to establish parental rights, or if you are a mother seeking to receive child support from an assumed father, do not delay in contacting an experienced Dallas paternity lawyer at GoransonBain.
+If you are an unmarried parent trying to establish parental rights, or if you are a mother seeking to receive child support from an assumed father, do not delay in contacting an experienced Dallas paternity lawyer at GoransonBain Ausley.

-Learn More About How A Paternity Lawyer Can Help
+Learn More About How A Dallas Paternity Lawyer Can Help

-If you have questions about your rights as a mother or father, call us for a consultation today.
-GoransonBain has three office locations in Texas: Plano, Austin and Dallas.
-A knowledgeable paternity lawyer is available to answer all of your questions and to begin developing a legal strategy during your initial consultation.
-Contact us online to schedule your consultation today.
+A knowledgeable Dallas paternity lawyer is available to answer all of your questions and to begin developing a legal strategy during your initial consultation.
 We look forward to hearing from you and helping you and your family.